box/box-ui-elements/src/components/ghost/README.md

-The `Ghost` component can be used to create loading states and placeholder elements
+The `Ghost` component can be used to create loading states and placeholder elements.
+The default shape is a 100% width rectangle.

 A circle: